rctay/notes-on-kafka/libraries/spring-for-apache-kafka/kafka-consumer-demo/README.md

 This project demonstrates different configuration styles for a Kafka consumer to listen for messages with a string key and JSON value on the topic `topicA` — and tests!

+In this project, we use the `@KafkaListener` annotation on bean method style of setting up a consumer.
+The other styles like annotating the class are left as an exercise to the reader.

 ## Explicit consumer

 The configuration style in [ExplicitConsumerConfig](src/main/java/com/example/demo/configuration/ExplicitConsumerConfig.java) is the same one shown in the Introduction section of the Spring for Kafka reference manual.